GawainTheCoder/light-upwork-scraper/README.md

 1) You authenticate once using a real Chrome window (persistent profile).
 This saves your session locally.
 2) Discovery visits Upwork Talent Search (e.g., "market research") to collect freelancer profile URLs.
 3) For each profile URL, the scraper opens the page with slow, human-like pacing, waits for content, and extracts key fields.
-4) Results are written incrementally to `data/profiles.jsonl` and can be exported to CSV.
+4) Results are written incrementally to `data/profiles.jsonl` (deduped across runs) and can be exported to CSV.

 Why Playwright + persistent Chrome?
 - Realistic browser fingerprint and behavior reduces human-verification loops.